christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 # The paper

-The idea of the paper is to use Graph Convolutional Networks (GCN) to represent logical formulas with an embedding vector.
+The idea of the paper is to use Graph Convolutional Networks (GCN) to represent logical formulas with an embedding vector, and to use these representations as a new logical loss, either to predict if an assignment will satisfy a logic, or to train a neural network's outputs to satisfy a logic.

-There exists multiple languages into which a logical formula can be expressed or compiled, with some of them with appealing or simplifying characteristics (satisfiability, determinism, decomposability, polytime satisfiabily, polytime counting...).

 The evaluation of the representations are performed on 2 datasets: